DelusionArun/CodingChallenge/CHALLENGE_README.md

 <pre> Prepare Transmutation Circle, Attack, Move to Rear </pre>

-Kazuma joined the hunting expedition with the hope of earning the riches promised by the Obarskyr of Cormyr.
-Hence, he measures the efficiency of his monster hunts as the number of gold he earned while on expedition.
+Kazuma joined the hunting expedition with the hope of earning the riches promised by the Obarskyr royal family of Cormyr.
+Hence, he measures the efficiency of his monster hunts as the amount of gold he earned while on expedition.

 Help Kazuma become an efficient monster hunter!